-NZEC Waihapa Ltd operate the Waihapa-B, Waihapa-D, Waihapa-F, and Toko-E wellsites, located south east of Stratford.
-NZEC Tariki Ltd and Taranaki Ventures Ltd operate the Tariki-A wellsite, located north of Stratford and Waitapu wellsite, located east of Stratford respectively.
-All three companies are subsidiaries of New Zealand Energy Corporation (the Company).
-This report for the period July 2019 to June 2020 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
+New Zealand Energy Corporation (the Company) and its subsidiaries operate the Tariki, Toko, Waihapa and Waitapu wellsites.
+This report for the period July 2021 to June 2022 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
 The report details the results of the monitoring undertaken, assesses the Company's environmental performance during the period under review and the environmental effects of their DWI activities.